 When the label Pentecostal is applied to religious-related groups or customs it usually designates that they believe all Christians should partake of the same manifestations of God's spirit as was displayed in Acts 2.
-Emphasis is usually placed on experiencing the "gift of tongues," which to some in the movement means speaking unknown or spiritual words that require interpretation in order to understand their meaning.
+Emphasis is usually placed on experiencing the "gift of tongues," which to some in the movement is speaking unknown or spiritual words that require interpretation in order to understand their meaning.

 The term Charismatic is sometimes used to refer to the same people and behaviors as the term Pentecostal.
 Many students of the Bible and religious history in general, however, define this group of people as those who developed and came out of the Holy Spirit movement that began around 1900 AD.

 Roughly speaking, in the year 2000 around 115 million people worldwide were considered Pentecostal.
 Some of the major denominations include The Assemblies of God, Church of God in Christ, The Church of God (Cleveland, Tennessee), International Church of the Foursquare Gospel, International Pentecostal Holiness Church and many others.